eeaofficial/event_management_website/README.md

 - **Flexible Payment Handling**: Smooth alternative to payment gateways, where we can manually verify user payments in a easier way (when they can't be availed) [ code can be modified to include that too]
 - Display all event participants at one place for certificate processing [Note: currently anyone can access, logic to be coded for change]
 - **Driven by Registration Number**: The primary identifier for all user processes
+- Mails that are unable to be sent because of some reason are stored in `static/unsent_mails`

 ## Privileges
 - Super Admin